End Of Life Planning – Advanced Directive (Living Will)

 If you have planned ahead, your family will understand your wishes and will not have to guess as to what treatments you want or do not want.
 You may set out your wishes concerning life-prolonging medical care through the use of “advance directives”.
 Of course, if you become seriously ill, you will consult with your doctor about appropriate care and your doctor follow your instructions.
 Any advance directives that you prepared will not come into play until you become physically or mentally incapacitated.
 How do I make “advance directives” regarding life support?
 You will need two basic documents.

-Healthcare Directives (Declarations-Living Trusts)
+Healthcare Directives (Declarations-Living Will)

-States differ on what they call this type of legal document: Some states call it a Healthcare Directive, other states refer to it as an End-of-Life Declaration or Living Trust.
+States differ on what they call this type of legal document: Some states call it a Healthcare Directive, other states refer to it as an End-of-Life Declaration or Living Will.
 No matter what you call it, its intent is to create a legal written document which is directed to medical providers spelling out the medical care you do and do not wish to receive if you become incapacitated and are unable to speak for yourself.
 Some people want to make sure that they will die with dignity and are adamant about not having their life prolonged by artificial means when there is little hope of recovery.

 Extraordinary Measures To Be Kept Alive – Issues of Pain Managemnt